DesignInTheBlack/Elevate/README.md

 **Basic Usage:**

-At the heart of the syntax are "utility strings", which are used to describe styling.
+At the heart of Elevate's syntax are "utility strings", which are used to describe styling and which also serve as the basis for CSS generation.
+They also double as the class attribute in HTML.
 <br>

 **Direct Properties:**